 Some banks may also require more documentation than others, so it’s a good idea to check your bank’s requirements ahead of time.

 For the documents to be acceptable, you’ll have to get them officially translated into Spanish by a sworn official translator, called traductor jurado.

 You can get this letter by going to a police station and showing your passport.
-Some banks may also offer to get this for you against payment of a fee (normally in the region of €15).
+Some banks may also offer to get this for you against payment of a fee (normally in the region of 15 EUR).

 Different police stations have different responsibilities, so you should check ahead of time whether a police station near you offers this service.

 The documents needed to open a resident bank account can vary.
 For basic account you may simply need a passport and a proof of residence — but for many accounts you’ll need the following documents: